The ultimate guide to car maintenance

 It's recommended that your car receives a full service every 12,000 miles or every 12 months – whichever comes sooner.

-If you're very competent, you have the right equipment and the time, then it's possible to service your own car.
+If you're trained as a mechanic, you have the right equipment and the time, then it's possible to service your own car.

 An annual service should include an oil and filter replacement, plus top-ups for the coolant, windscreen wash, brake fluid and power steering.